osg-htc/docs/docs/other/install-voms.md

 Setup the Service Certificates
 ------------------------------------------------------------------------

-Make sure that you have the host, VOMS and Tomcat service certificates/keys in the right directories and with the correct owners and permissions (`600` for key and `644` the certificate). <span class="twikiNewLink">Host certificate[?](/bin/edit/Trash/ReleaseDocumentationGetHostServiceCertificates?topicparent=Documentation/Release3.InstallVoms "Host certificate (this topic does not yet exist; you can create it)") is required and must be in `/etc/grid-security/hostcert.pem` and `hostkey.pem`.
+Make sure that you have the host, VOMS and Tomcat service certificates/keys in the right directories and with the correct owners and permissions (`600` for key and `644` the certificate).
+[Host certificate](../security/host-certs.md) is required and must be in `/etc/grid-security/hostcert.pem` and `hostkey.pem`.
 It is recommended to provide also service certificates for VOMS and Tomcat.
 If you don't, here are the instructions to copy the host certificate/key and set the correct owner (permissions are preserved).
 Note that if you did not previously have a voms or tomcat user on your system, they were added during the RPM install:

 1. VOMS-core daemon is running as user `voms` and requires its service certificate and key in `/etc/grid-security/voms`.
 To copy the host certificate/key for this service, you need to do the following: